 When you jab or stab at the shutter button, you could also be clenching up your hand and moving the camera slightly at the critical moment.
 If this happens, all your careful focusing flies out the window and you end up with movement blur in your photograph.

-If you have any questions about getting sharp photos with autofocus, let us know in the comments.
+If you have any questions about getting sharp photos with focusing modes and autofocus area modes, let us know in the comments.

 Also, we love good news, so if our focusing tips have helped you to understand how to use autofocus properly, share that too.